 The Lazaretto of Maó in Menorca served as a multi-structure sanitary facility to treat and guard against infectious diseases.
 Quarantine was imposed on ships and boats arriving at the port suspected of carrying contagious diseases.
 The facility divided into three zones:

 - Suspected bill of health.
 This wing was for ships that arrived to the port from areas suspected of suffering from disease.

 - Foul bill of health .
 This area was used for the crews and cargo that arrived on vessels with plague.

 - Touched bill of health.
-Used for the crew members of ships that were affected by contagious diseases.
+Authorities earmarked the area for infected crew members by contagious diseases.

 More recently, in 1993 the complex was declared an Asset of Cultural Interest.
-Lazaretto Island is one of the most striking sites on the Menorcan coast, located at the center of the Port of Maó.
+The Lazaretto Island is a prominent site along the Menorcan coast, located in the heart of the Port of Maó.

 Where is the Lazaretto?

 Isn’t she pretty?